 You will need to fully test the unit as soon as possible.
 Within 72 hours after receipt of the unit, be sure to have every thing you need at hand to test the unit.
 Make sure the correct input power, wiring, and plug configuration is being used.
 Make sure you have the regulator is installed (See following section).
 Then, power up your machine without any accessories installed.
 Allow the unit to idle for 15 minutes.
 Check and observe operation of knobs, controls and buttons, cycling through each as required.
 Make sure the fan is running at full speed.
 After the static running test is completed, turn the unit off, connect the torches and cables.
 Then, conduct live testing of all the functions and features of the machine.
 For testing make sure work clamp is connected directly to the part being welded (work).
 Check for arc starting and stability.
+If you are testing the unit on 120V, maximum output will be reduced.
 If any welding problems are observed and they persist, contact Everlast.
 Make sure however, before you contact Everlast that polarity is correct for the process being used.
 Improper polarity will result in poor welding performance and in some cases, can result in no arc at all.
 See page 5 for more contact information.
-NOTICE: Cosmetic damage claims after 30 days will not be accepted, unless Everlast is contacted and informed of such delay and reason for such a required delay (i.e. Overseas, or while on deployment with the armed services etc.).
+NOTICE: Cosmetic damage claims after 30 days will not be accepted, unless Everlast is contacted and informed of such delay and reason for such a required delay (i.e. Overseas in deployment).